RunSabba/cloud-resume-static/README.md

    - **CloudFront**: A CloudFront distribution is used to deliver the content with low latency and high transfer speeds.
    - **Route 53**: DNS management is handled via Route 53, pointing to the CloudFront distribution.
    - **DynamoDB**: A DynamoDB table is used to track visitor counts.
-   - **API Gateway**: An API Gateway is set up to expose the DynamoDB table through a RESTful API.
-   - **Lambda**: A Lambda function is triggered by the API Gateway to update the visitor count.

 ### 2. **GitHub Actions**
    - **Terraform Plan & Apply**: Automatically triggers Terraform to plan and apply changes when updates are pushed to the repository.